lilab-bcb/cumulus/workflows/drop-seq/bundle/README.md

 Drop-Seq bundle requires the following files:

-1. reference genome sequence (FASTA file)
+1. Reference genome sequence (FASTA file)
-1. gene annotations (GTF file)
+1. Gene annotations (GTF file).
+Genes must have annotations with feature type 'exon' (column 3) in the GTF file in order to be used in alignment.
+The attribute keys transcript_id and gene_id in column 9 of the GTF file are required.

 #### Single Species
 Input one set of matched FASTA and GTF files typically obtained from Ensembl, NCBI, or UCSC.